Sinamhd9/Halloween-makeup/README.md

 All we need is to manipulate the features in a scale invariant way that the features stick in the right place when the person changes her position with respect to the camera.
 In order to this, I used the euclidean distance between to end points of the chin as a scale for all other features.

-At last, the features (in this case joker's face features) are drawed for all faces detected in the frame.
+At last, the features (in this case joker's face features) are drawn for all faces detected in the frame.

 ### How to run